 Akayama’s sun-sized Hurricane Planet scanned the skies with eyes large as oceans.
 It saw a space-rock and thought to itself, “how about that one?
 It has cool craters.”

 “No.” This thought had Akayama’s accent.
 “Too small.
 Its core is probably solid throughout and not conducive to complicated life.”

 The planet digested the space-rock like an amoeba.
 “How about that one over there?”

 “Too near the Milky Way.
 We’d attract attention.”
 They avoided it.
 Akayama took control of the planet’s eyes and focused on the black distance.
 Her knowledge of optics had increased their vision’s acuity a hundred-fold.
 “Maybe one of those.”
 She generated engines to thrust them across space.

 The planet’s engines were even less sophisticated than the engines of the original Hurricane spaceship Akayama had built almost a century ago.
 The Hurricane’s only tactic was recreating, in massive scale and quantity, technology and biology it had already absorbed.
 She had always assumed the Hurricane’s transmutation of the universe into its own flesh was directed by sinister intelligence.
 Now she was merged with it and knew she had only been half right.

 Being assimilated took getting used to, but Akayama had invented mind-merging and knew how it worked, in theory.
 The planet had a single train of thought which was like a high-speed conversation between every mind Akayama was merged with.
 The result was the sum of the constituents’ knowledge and the average of their intent.
-Akayama’s input was currently prioritized as the planet demanded she build a world of life to dominate.
+Akayama’s input was currently prioritized as the planet demanded she create life to dominate.

-“None of these specimens are acceptable,” thought Akayama.
+“None of these celestial objects are acceptable,” thought Akayama.
 The conjoined mind didn’t doubt her because their united subconsciousness made lying impossible.
 “The Hurricane should regret eating most of the universe.
-We have nowhere to make our new Earth.”
+We have nowhere to call our new Earth.”